How to Cook Zucchini, 4 Ways

-Served raw, zucchini is a pretty boring, tasteless vegetable.
-But cooked correctly, zucchini opens up a bright, bold world of mouthwatering flavor.
-This garden-fresh glory has the power to take on tons of flavor, playing a leading role in primavera pastas, hearty casseroles, and even moist chocolate cake.
+Cooked correctly, zucchini opens up a bright, bold world of mouthwatering flavor.
+This garden-fresh glory has the power to take on tons of flavor, playing a leading role in primavera pastas, hearty casseroles and even moist chocolate cake.
 Don’t believe me?
-Check out our most-loved zucchini recipes.
-But what’s the secret to cooking up a great-tasting storm of summer squash?
-Taste of Home Test Cook Matthew Haas gives his expert tips for how to cook zucchini.
+Check out our most-loved zucchini recipes and zucchini recipes that have earned 5 stars.

 Need to cook your zucchini quick?
 A skillet on the stovetop is the way to go.
-Sauteed zucchini works well in pasta dishes and stir-frys
+Sauteed zucchini works well in pasta dishes and stir-fries.

 Step 1: Saute the zucchini

 Add oil and butter into a large skillet over medium heat.
+(We’re partial to this skillet from our new line of cookware.)
 Then pile in the zucchini and cook, stirring occasionally, until the veggies are tender.

 Step 2: Add the seasonings